-12.6 SEN(D)
+12.6 SEND

-The School recognises that pupils with SEN(D) may be more vulnerable to all types of bullying.
+The School recognises that pupils with SEND may be more vulnerable to all types of bullying.

-The SENCO and other members of the pastoral support team will work with the Deputy Head Pastoral and Pastoral Support Officer to ensure that the needs of more vulnerable pupils are recognised, brought to the attention of staff and that those pupils are supported appropriately.
+The SENCO and other members of the pastoral support team will work with the Deputy Head and Pastoral Support Officer to ensure that the needs of more vulnerable pupils are recognised and brought to the attention of staff, also that those pupils are supported appropriately.